pleasetrythisathome/burn-uber/README.md

 # Uberburn

-A purposeful development experiment in pure, dumb javascript for the radical participation of everyone at Burning Man.
+I'm a clojure(script) dev, but just for shits, here's a purposeful development experiment in pure, dumb javascript for the radical participation of everyone at Burning Man.

 Concepted by [Kae Burke](http://houseofyes.org/).
 Developed by [Dylan Butman](https://github.com/pleasetrythisathome).